FerchusGames/FerchusGames.github.io/content/blog/how-to-turn-youtube-into-the-ultimate-sentence-mining-platform/index.md

 ### Find Content You Care About

-If you're a beginner, then you probably feel overwhelmed with more advanced content and would like to watch some easier videos to act as a bridge into intermediate ones.
-If you are more advanced, I'd say 2,000+ words, then you'll probably find most of the beginner friendly" content dull and mining sentences will be a bit harder.
-At this stage, stop for a moment to consider what kind of stuff you're actually interested in watching.

-You dream about visiting a country that speaks the language?
-Then look for its popular domestic travel channels.
-You can do this by searching videos for it in YouTube itself, but I advise straight up asking other people for recommendations or searching for forum posts asking for the same kind of channels.
-It is extremely important that whatever you're watching resonates with you.
+Beginners might feel overwhelmed with advanced content, while intermediate and advanced learners might find beginner material boring.
+So, find stuff that genuinely excites you.

+Dreaming of visiting a target language-speaking country?
+Dive into its popular travel channels.
+You can search through YouTube, but asking others for recommendations in forums or communities often gives better results.
+It's super important to watch content that clicks with you—whether it's vlogs, cooking shows, or anything that sparks your curiosity.

 ### Make Your Computer "Study Only"

 After following these steps I also recommend taking the opportunity to clear YouTube as a source of distraction in your computer and using it for regular entertainment only in the living room TV or somewhere else to make a strong mental connection between using the site on a pc and studying a language.

-It's obviously okay to also use you computer for other types of studies, just make sure that it's straight-up academic content and not edutainment (which should be relatively easy, given all the ways we've transformed the platform here).
-Sure, you learn a thing or two with them, but it still is a leisure activity, so leave it for your entertainment device of choice.
+It's okay to use your computer for other academic purposes, but avoid edutainment—it’s still a leisure activity.

 ## Essential Tools to Enhance Your Experience

 ### Unhook: Eliminate Distractions

 When browsing through YouTube, a lot of people get the feeling that they are just wasting their time watching videos that they aren't even interested in.
-It’s normal to feel bad and blame your lack of discipline or self-control, but you might not realize how much the site bombards you with distractions until you remove them.
-You'll be surprised how different the YouTube experience is without all of those intrusive distractions, with only your carefully selected subscriptions and the search bar to find videos that you actually want to watch.
+It’s normal to feel bad and blame your lack of discipline or self-control, but you might not realize how much the site bombards you with distractions until you remove them. _Unhook_ does this, leaving only the things you actually care about.

 {{< button href="https://chromewebstore.google.com/detail/unhook-remove-youtube-rec/khncfooichmfjbepaaaebmommgaepoid" target="_blank" >}}
 Install Unhook
 {{< /button >}}

-Clicking on the extension icon will show you the pop-up menu.
-If it appears like this, you need to turn it on by clicking on the big gray button:
+Click the extension icon and turn it on.

 <img src="images/unhook-off.png" alt="Unhook Off" width="200"/>

-These are my recommended settings, but you can adjust it to your liking:
+Stick with the settings shown in the image to get the best results.
+You can tweak some settings if you'd like, but be sure to avoid enabling the ones marked in red, as they interfere with the next extensions.

 ![Unhook Config](images/unhook-config.png)

-{{< alert >}}
-Enabling	 the settings marked with __red rectangles__ is __not recommended__ and interferes with the next extension's functionality.
-{{< /alert >}}

 ### PocketTube: Better Video Browsing